Feardorcha Ó Conaill

 Ó Conaill married Helen Young in 1905; they had three sons before she died of tuberculosis in 1925 after the couple moved to Dublin.
 He later married Marcella Graham, a French Catholic, and may have informally converted to Catholicism.
-He became assistant director of Radio Éireann in 1927, months before he was struck and killed by a bus while hailing a tram on Lansdowne Road, Dublin.
+He became assistant director of Radio Éireann in 1927, months before he was struck and killed by a bus driver while hailing a tram on Lansdowne Road, Dublin.